rocketbro/rocketbro.github.io/index.md

    background_style="solid"
 %}

-Welcome!
+Yo!
 This site is an active notebook to get things out of my brain and into some readable format that I can iterate on and use to track progress.
 A bit about me and my work...

 # Intrinsic Labs LLC
 I own and operate a small tech studio called Intrinsic Labs LLC.
 We primarily focus on software development in the native mobile space, typically with some combination of the following stack: